wisc-qc/history/who/README.md

 # `who`

-This directory contains data on past UPLers.
+This directory contains data on past WQCC members.

 It is entirely crowd-sourced (via PRs), so if you want to submit your (__own__) data, __please do!__

 You should be able to edit this directly on GitHub, as well.

-Please send any questions to the coords email (`upl-coords...`).

 ## JSON Format